gabr-iele/iMuseum/Second Iteration/Architecture/Architecture.md

 # Software Components

 ## RIOT OS
-RiotOS (https://www.riot-os.org) is an operating system used as a base to write firmware for a variety of embedded boards in C language, it’s used to send data from the Bluetooth nodes and from the COAP gateway to the COAP bridge.
+RiotOS (https://www.riot-os.org) is an operating system used as a base to write firmware for a variety of embedded boards in C language, it’s used to send data from the Bluetooth nodes and from the IPv6 gateway to the MQTT bridge.

 ## MQTT
 It’s a lightweight publish-subscriber protocol(http://mqtt.org).
 It’s used both to forward the data coming from the boards, to the Application logic and the other way around.